ddttom/pim/src/projectstate.md

   - Optimized z-index hierarchy
   - Fixed content overlap issues
 - Added content type system
-  - Added support for Notes, Documents, Templates, and HTML types
+  - Added support for Notes, Documents, Templates, HTML, Records, Tasks, and Event types
   - Implemented "Save As" functionality in editor
   - Added type filtering in sidebar
   - Only Notes are parsed for metadata